Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Abstract

 \section{Abstract}

-{The flexible endoscope is a minimally invasive tool in clinical settings, but most of them only provide qualitative amplitude information and require puncture biopsy or exogenous staining for diagnosis.
-These limitations restrict their use for rapid investigation.
-Here, we developed a fiber-bundle-based gradient light interference endoscopic microscopy (FGLIM) in reflection geometry for quantitative phase imaging of unlabeled thick samples.
-FGLIM provides the phase information by wavefront modulation using chessboard grating and phase-shifting.
-FGLIM system features high lateral and axial resolutions of 1.2 and 8.3 {$\mu \mathrm{m}$}, respectively, with a probe diameter of 2.5 mm.
-By testing pathologic slices and thick opaque mammalian tissue ex vivo, FGLIM identifies normal and tumor glandular structures, secreta, and tomographic skin layers.
-With the potential for direct morphological and phase measurement, high resolution, and thin fiber tip, the label-free FGLIM could be an attractive tool for various clinical applications.}
+{The flexible endoscope is a minimally invasive tool in clinical settings, but most of them rely on exogenous staining for diagnosis to provide qualitative information.
+Here, we demonstrated a flexible endoscopic microscopy (FEM) with diffracted gradient light for quantitative phase imaging of unlabeled thick samples.
+Our instrument features a small form factor fiber bundle as the endoscope probe, cellular-level lateral and axial resolutions, and direct phase measurement via simple field modulation.
+By testing pathologic slices, thick opaque mammalian tissue ex vivo and wound healing in vivo, FEM identifies normal and tumor glandular structures, secreta, and tomographic skin layers.
+With the advantages of direct morphological and phase measurement, high resolution, and thin fiber tip, the label-free FEM could be an attractive tool for various clinical applications.}